RShankar/Semantic-Web-for-Genomics/Examples/GO Ontology/go.md

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/GO%20Ontology/AmiGO%202%20Term%20Details%20for%20Human%20acid%20phosphatase%20activity%20(GO%200003993).png "Homo Sapiens annotations for GO:0003993")

+To match up with the book's Fig. 2 in Ch.
+3, I filtered by the 'contributor' (UniProtKB in this case).
+Result is this list of annotations (note that PHO3 is no longer listed - the book was probably written in 2016; now, in 2018, they have pruned the list):

+![alt test] (https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/GO%20Ontology/UniProt%20Contributor%20list_Pho3%20not%20there.png "UniProtKB contibutions to annotations for GO:0003993")

 On the left hand side, near the top, see this entry: History - See term history for GO:0003993 at QuickGO.
 Click on the QuickGo link to get this screen:

 1{alt text]()